DeltaMaker/AutoHotspot-Installer/AutoHotspot-Setup/Autohotspot/ReadMe.txt

 Option 2: Install Autohotspot with No Internet for connected devices This option is similar to option 1 but connected devices have no internet connection if an ethernet cable is connected.
 This has been designed so you can access only the Pi from a Laptop, tablet or phone.
-The hotspot SSID will be RPiHotspot with a password of 1234567890 Once a connection to the hotspot has been made you can access the Raspberry Pi via ssh & VNC with ssh pi@10.0.0.5
+The hotspot SSID will be DeltaMaker_WiFi with a password of 1234567890 Once a connection to the hotspot has been made you can access the Raspberry Pi via ssh & VNC with ssh pi@10.0.0.5
 vnc: 10.0.0.5::5900